portfolio-performance/portfolio-help/docs/en/reference/view/reports/statement/statement-chart.md

 You can select the desired reporting period using the dropdown menu in the top-right corner.
 By default, the periods of one, two, or three years are available.
 Additionally, you have the option to create a custom time period using the `New` feature or `Manage`the existing periods; see [Reporting Period](../../../../concepts/reporting-period.md) for a description.

-The default `Standard` View has a time period of one year, displays two data series (Total and Transferals; see below) in black and grey, and shows the Y-axis starting from zero near the bottom of the chart.
+The default `Standard` View has a time period of one year, displays two data series (Total and Net Deposits; see below) in black and grey, and shows the Y-axis starting from zero near the bottom of the chart.
 All of these features can be customized.
 It is generally good practice to first create a new view using the `New View` button (top right).
 This new view initially duplicates the default Standard View, allowing you to customize it as needed.
 Using the drop-down menu to the right of the view name, you can duplicate, rename, or delete a view.
 If the Standard View is deleted, it will be automatically recreated with its default settings.

 With the `Export data as CSV` button, you create a comma-separated Values (CSV) file of the data of the visible chart or export the chart as an image.
 The :gear: Gear icon is discussed below.